 Singleton’s proposal is similar to past gig worker protection laws proposed in New Jersey’s 2017 and 2018 legislative sessions.
 Those efforts ultimately collapsed amid controversy over a sweeping bill that would have penalized companies for misclassifying employees as independent contractors (a practice known as employee misclassification).
 With no controversial sibling to impede its progress and praise from surprising corners — including a local representative of Postmates — S943 sailed through committee in early 2020 and appears likely to pass in both houses of the New Jersey Legislature.
 Still, because New Jersey Gov. Phil Murphy hasn’t taken a position on Singleton’s bill, its chances of becoming law remain uncertain.

 New York State

-New York state legislators have yet to introduce gig worker protection, but Gov. Andrew Cuomo’s office is likely to produce a detailed proposal before 2020 is over.
+New York state legislators have yet to introduce gig worker protection, but Gov. Andrew Cuomo’s office announced its intention in early 2020 to produce a detailed proposal before the year was out.
 According to The Information, Cuomo’s proposal incorporates feedback from at least one industry representative in the hopes of forestalling the legal fights that hampered California’s AB5 rollout.
 However, the proposal remains in flux due to the COVID-19 pandemic, and labor-allied state legislators may wind up taking matters into their own hands, according to a City & State report published in late August 2020.

 To start, the New York state proposal is likely to establish collective bargaining rights for gig economy workers, which AB5 didn’t do.
 The collective bargaining provision is a nod to complaints from rideshare drivers in New York City, where a high minimum wage has curtailed drivers’ hours.
 A member of Cuomo’s staff indicated to The Information that collective bargaining protections weren’t a red line — meaning they could be left out of the final bill if that’s what it takes for it to reach the governor’s desk.